-Abstract: The examination of passenger choice is critical in evaluating modal shift.
-One of the best method of predicting mode choice is the stated preference method (SPM).
-This study centers on the creation of a SPM survey that will predict passenger choice upon adding MRT Line 7 mode alternative in Metro Manila.
-Among the alternatives that have been studied along the MRT Line 7 are the private car, bus, jeepney, van, motorcycle, taxi, and ride-hailing transport service (e.g. Grab) with cost and time as their main attributes with the addition of comfort or security for some of the modes.
-The final design result of the study was a fractional factorial orthogonally designed survey that could be used predict mode choice.
+Abstract: The Philippine government is focused in developing transit systems as an answer to the worsening traffic conditions in the urban citys, but the success of these new transportation mode depends on mode shift.
+The examination of passenger choice is critical in evaluating modal shift.
+One of the best method of predicting mode choice is the stated preference (SP) method of survey design being analyzed using multinomial logit (MNL) modeling.
+This study centers on the creation of a SP survey that will predict passenger choice upon introducing MRT Line 7 transportation mode alternative in Metro Manila.
+Among the alternatives that have been studied along the MRT Line 7 are the private car, bus, jeepney, van, motorcycle, taxi, and ride-hailing transport service (e.g. Grab) with cost and time as their main attributes with the addition of seat availability for some of the public modes.
+The resulted SP survey was a fractional factorial orthogonally designed questionnaire which upon MNL modeling could be used predict mode choice with statistical significance.